markdohle/week-18/README.md

 }
 ```

 3. Access the shared content by each of the child components.
 Create the local variable to capture the context as shown in Video 18.3, step 2.
-Add the context to the return tag with a line break ```<br/>``` to separate the text of the context from the header text.
+Add the context to the return inside the h1 tag with a line break ```<br/>``` to separate the text of the context from the header text.
 Why is the JSON.stringify accessing ```ctx``` instead of ```ctx.users``` as shown in Video 18.3, step 2?